MyNamesLex/All-Jams-And-Hackathons/README.md

 Crayta $50,000 Build Jam -> https://mynameslex.itch.io/crayta-population-metrics-blueprint

 I wanted to try out a different game engine to just try something new.
 I decided this jam would be a good idea because it is a build jam making a technical asset for other people using Crayta to use.
-Crayta is an engine I was originally completely unfamiliar with and uses a language that I don't use regularly so I thought this would be a good challeng
+Crayta is an engine I was originally completely unfamiliar with and uses a language that I don't use regularly so I thought this would be a good challenge

 _________________________________________________________________________________________________________________________________________________________________________